 The De Clerambault Code

-Available on Amazon in paperback and ebook plus iBookstore.
+Available on Amazon in paperback, ebook, audiobook and Apple Books

-Buy at amazon.com, amazon.co.uk, amazon.es or Apple iBookstore
+Buy at amazon.com, amazon.co.uk, amazon.es or Apple Books

 For more on The De Clerambault Code and photographs of the places depicted in it, click here for background, inspiration and actual locations allowing you to 'live' the drama as experienced by Laura and 'seen' through her eyes ...